KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Artifacts Export - Items selection

-After the selection, give a name to the file and confirm.
+After the selection, give a name to the file and confirm with *Export* button.

 .. figure:: media/impexp_gallery3.png